boniest/ordering_a_slice_of_pi/README.md

 algorithm:

 1. multiply integer and decimal parts of pi (ie. 3 * (pi-3)).
-2. split between occurences of double zeros (these are "slices"), leaving one zero of each double-zero to each slice.
-3. split on single zeros (these are "bites").
+2. split between occurences of triple, double, and single 0s. (i call a split on 000 a "chunk", a split on 00 a "slice", and a split on 0 a "bite".)
-4. add digits of either slices or bites and see the beauty.
+4. add cohesive digits and look out!

-i have only done the first slice before committing.

-the first slice is 216 = 42 * 4 + 24 * 2 characters long (removing decimal and counting the zero to the left of the decimal)
+the first slice is 216 = 42 * 4 + 24 * 2 characters long (removing the decimal and counting the zero to the left of the decimal)

 here is the first slice:
 042477796076937971538793014983850865259150819812531746292483377692344921885862699588410447602635120394644425953984691994128153382865174669517607822438544335235085230810581556331667893386884686479114589328643292699780